The best Age is the one you are.

-Just a reminder, as with each term, there are three ways in which you can participate in lifelong learning at Sinclair:
+There are three ways in which you can participate in our lifelong learning program:

-- Enroll in any of the nearly 100 Seminars & Workshops, which are open to adults of any age.
+- Enroll in one of the nearly 100 Seminars & Workshops, which are open to adults of any age.

-- Audit academic classes tuition free on a space-available basis once you are age 60 or better at any of Sinclair’s locations, including the downtown campus and the Regional Centers, or at 25+ off-campus sites throughout the community.
+- Audit academic classes tuition free on a space-available basis once you are age 60 or better at any of Sinclair’s locations - the downtown campus, the regional centers, or at 25+ off-campus sites throughout the community.

 - Take classes for credit, just as any other student.